-Henry H. Bixler was the son of Elizabeth Bixler of Philadelphia.
+Henry H. Bixler was born on December 23, 1923, to Elizabeth Bixler of Philadelphia.
 He was a former resident of Kimberton and Malvern, Pennsylvania.
 Before joining the Army, he was employed by the J. Bishop Company of Malvern.

 Henry was awarded the Purple Heart and was buried in the Florence American Cemetery in Via Cassia, Italy.
 This cemetery covers seventy acres.
 There are headstones of the 4,402 American military dead, representing 39% in the US Fifth Army burials originally made between Rome and the Alps.
 Most died during fighting which occurred after the capture of Rome in June, 1944.